Definable equivalence relations and zeta functions of groups: Introduction

-in practice, $f$ is usually given explicitly (cf.\ [formulas from \cite{GSS}]).
-This is straightforward for the case of $p$-power index subgroups of $\Gamma$ coded in the usual way.
-For more complicated equivalence relations, however, it is not clear that such an $f$ can be found, even in principle.

-A consequence of elimination of imaginaries is that one can reduce an arbitrary definable equivalence relation to a definable equivalence relation of a particular kind --- namely, the equivalence relation on $GL_N(\Qq_p)$ for some $N$ whose equivalence classes are the left $GL_N(\Zz_p)$-cosets.
-We give a formula (Eqn.\ \ref{eqn:ballmeas}) of the form (\ref{eqn:eqvcclassmeas}) for the Haar measure of the equivalence classes.
-Using results on $p$-adic integration due to Denef, we prove Theorem \ref{thm:rat}, which says that zeta functions that arise from counting the number of equivalence classes of certain definable equivalence relations are rational.

-We expect Theorem \ref{thm:rat} will be a useful tool for proving rationality results.
-We give some applications to situations in which it is not clear how to apply the definable $p$-adic integral formalism.
+We also consider situations where it is not clear how to find a definable function $f$ satisfying Eqn.\ (\ref{eqn:eqvcclassmeas}) and construct suitable definable $p$-adic integrals.
 The main one, and the original motivation for our results, is in the area of representation growth.
 This is analogous to subgroup growth: one counts not the number $b_{p^n}$ of index $p^n$ subgroups of a group $\Gamma$, but the number $a_{p^n}$ of irreducible $p^n$-dimensional complex characters of $\Gamma$ (modulo tensoring by one-dimensional characters if $\Gamma$ is nilpotent).
-Representation growth of finitely generated pro-$p$ groups was studied by Jaikin [refs]; Lubotzky and the second author gave a partial criterion for an arithmetic group to have the congruence subgroup property in terms of its representation growth \cite[Theorem 1.2]{LubMar}.
-We prove that the $p$-local representation growth zeta function $\twzeta{\nilgp}{p}{t}= \sum_{n=0}^\infty a_{p^n} t^n$ of a finitely generated nilpotent group $\Gamma$ is rational (Theorem \ref{thm:rattwst}).
-We hope that Theorem \ref{thm:rattwst} will stimulate further investigation of representation growth, as the paper \cite{GSS} did for subgroup growth.

-Jaikin [ref] has proved, under mild technical restrictions, that the $p$-local representation growth functions of semisimple compact $p$-adic analytic groups are rational; we are grateful to him for explaining his work.
-His parametrisation of irreducible characters uses the coadjoint orbit formalism of Howe; rationality follows from the usual methods of $p$-adic integration.
-[More explicit: e.g. $SL_2$?]
-We believe that his methods could be adapted to prove rationality in the case of finitely generated nilpotent groups as well.
+Here is our main result on representation zeta functions.
+Let $\twzeta{\nilgp}{p}{s}= \sum_{n=0}^\infty a_{p^n} p^{-ns}$.